Deformed cluster maps of type $A_{2N}$: Preliminaries

-\begin{defn}[Laurentification] Let $\varphi \colon \mathbb{C}^{M} \to \mathbb{C}^{M}$ be a birational map.
-A birational map $\psi \colon \mathbb{C}^{N} \to \mathbb{C}^{N}$ (for some $N\geq M$) is said to be a \emph{Laurentification} of $\varphi$ if $\psi$ lifts $\varphi$ and $\psi$ has the Laurent property. \end{defn} Note that there are several methods which fit the description of Laurentification such as recursive factorization, which was introduced by Hamad and Kamp in \cite{hamad2014integrable}.
-They showed that certain QRT maps, which do not generate the elements of the Laurent polynomial ring, can be transformed into Somos-4 and Somos-5 recurrence relations with periodic coefficients.
+\begin{defn}[Laurentification] Let $\varphi \colon\, \mathbb{C}^{m} \to \mathbb{C}^{m}$ be a birational map.
+A birational map $\psi \colon \mathbb{C}^{k} \to \mathbb{C}^{k}$ (for some $k\geq m$) is said to be a \emph{Laurentification} of $\varphi$ if the map $\psi$ is a lift that possesses the Laurent property.
+In other words, there exists a rational map $\pi : \mathbb{C}^{k} \to \mathbb{C}^{m}$ such that $\varphi \circ \pi = \pi \circ \psi$, and all of the iterates of $\psi$ are Laurent polynomials in the $k$ initial data. \end{defn} Note that there are several methods which fit the definition of Laurentification.
+One such, called recursive factorization, was introduced by Hamad and Kamp \cite{hamad2014integrable}, who showed that certain QRT maps, whose iterates do not lie in a Laurent polynomial ring, can be transformed into Somos-4 and Somos-5 recurrence relations with periodic coefficients, for which the Laurent property holds.

-Here we take an approach, that is, defining the rational map $\pi$ as dependent variable transformations whose structures are identified by the singularity confinement patterns induced by a deformed integrable map.
+Here our approach is to find an appropriate rational map $\pi$ defined by dependent variable transformations, that is, expressed by new variables called \textit{tau functions}.
+The transformations we use are suggested by the singularity confinement patterns induced by a deformed integrable map.
 This method was applied to several examples in \cite{kar64512}, \cite{hone2021deformations}.
-To see the significance of this approach, let us consider the Laurentification of the deformed maps $\tilde{\varphi}_{A_{2}}$ and $\tilde{\varphi}_{A_{4}}$
+To see the approach in detail in small examples, let us consider the Laurentification of the deformed maps $\tilde{\varphi}_{A_{2}}$ and $\tilde{\varphi}_{A_{4}}$, which are shown in Example \ref{LaurentA2} and Example \ref{LaurentA4} as below.